 Do you live in a beautiful, historic old home?
 You probably love the unique charm that your home has to offer, and the fact that your home doesn’t look just like everyone else’s.
 But if you have an older home with fireplace, there are certain problems you should be on the lookout for.
-Older chimneys (any before 1950, and definitely any that are from the 19th century) were constructed with fewer regulations and requirements than the chimneys of today.
-Many of these regulations are in place for the safety of you and your house, so before you use that old fireplace again, get a professional to check out the chimney!
+Older chimneys (any built before 1950, and definitely any that are from the 19th century) were constructed with fewer regulations and requirements than the chimneys of today.
+Many of these regulations are in place for the safety of you and your house, so before you use that old fireplace again, have a professional inspect your chimney!
+Here at Chimney Care Plus of Frederick, our chimney sweeps would be happy to take a look.

 What in the world is pyrolysis and why do you need to worry about it with older fireplaces?
 Pyrolysis is a chemical reaction that causes organic materials (usually wood in the case of a home) to decompose when they are exposed to heat over a long period of time.
 Because in older homes there was not a standard for keeping chimneys and fireplaces at a distance from combustible materials, many older chimneys could be resting on wood parts of the house.
 The other problem with pyrolysis is that it can take many years to occur, so a chimney that has seemed “safe” for a hundred years can suddenly become a huge safety hazard.
 It is common in older homes to see wood 2x4s right against the bricks of the chimney, and this is putting your home and safety at risk.
 If you have an older home you should have your chimney inspected to be sure that you are not at risk for pyrolysis.